The Benefits of Autonomous Vehicles for Community-Based Trip Sharing: The DARP Column-Generation Procedure

 The edge reduced costs are defined so that the total cost of any path in $\mathcal{G}$ from $v_s$ to $v_t$ is equivalent to the reduced cost of the path defined in \eqref{eqn:darp_reduced_cost_1}--\eqref{eqn:darp_reduced_cost_3}.
 In the presence of constraint \eqref{eqn:darp_vehicle_count} for the distance-minimization objective, \eqref{eqn:darp_edge_reduced_cost_2} is still used to define edge reduced costs and $-\beta$ is just added to the final path cost to obtain the reduced cost defined in \eqref{eqn:darp_reduced_cost_3}.

 Once $\mathcal{G}$ has been set up with the proper edge reduced costs, the PSP\textsubscript{DARP} just searches for the least-cost path from $v_s$ to $v_t$ that satisfies the time-window, vehicle-capacity, pairing, precedence, and ride-duration limit constraints.
 This least-cost path is then added to $\mathcal{R}'$ if the cost is negative.
-The problem is a Shortest Path Problem with Resource Constraints (SPPRC) and is solved using the label-setting dynamic program proposed by \cite{gschwind2015} which utilizes resource constraints to enforce the route-feasibility constraints.
+The problem is an SPPRC and is solved using the label-setting dynamic program proposed by \cite{gschwind2015} which utilizes resource constraints to enforce the route-feasibility constraints.

 In the presence of negative cost cycles in $\mathcal{G}$, the label-setting algorithm may produce non-elementary paths.
 Whereas an additional resource may be introduced to the pricing algorithm to guarantee path elementarity, the SPPRC then becomes an ESPPRC which is extremely hard to solve.
 Therefore, the implementation adopts a strategy from \cite{ropke2006} and \cite{gschwind2015} which simply relaxes this elementarity requirement.
 While doing so theoretically causes the RMP\textsubscript{DARP} to converge to a weaker primal lower bound as it now admits a larger set of routes $\mathcal{R}'' \supseteq \mathcal{R}'$, both \cite{ropke2009} and \cite{gschwind2015} have found that the resulting lower bound is only slightly weaker in practice.